This post may contain affiliate links.

-What Did The Kids Think of The Tour?
+What Did The Kids Think of The Prague Tour?

-We made this pin for you to save to Pinterest, thanks for helping to keep our site free.
+We made this pin for you to save to Pinterest, thanks for helping.

 The children liked the Prague for kids tour a lot, they liked that it was a kind of magical mystery tour we had to find our way around using maps and images.
 It was almost like a treasure hunt.
 They loved drawing on the Lennon wall and I think their favourite historical attraction was the cannon balls in the church wall.
 It’s not every day you see that!